sagemath/trac_to_gh/Issue 2330.md

 # Issue 2330: modforms -- implement computation of weight 1 forms in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2330

 Original creator: was